Starburst Galaxy

 • Status: The status of the live table.

-The total number of tables appear beside the search field.
-By default, Starburst Galaxy limits you to five live tables and 40 MB/s of total throughput.
+The total number of tables appears next to the search field.
+By default, Starburst Galaxy limits an account to five live tables and 40 MB/s of total throughput.
 To increase your quota limit, contact Starburst Support.

 The following sections detail important management and operational information about live tables.